Friday, August 29, 2025

 Customer expectations are rising.
 So are regulatory demands.
 So is risk.
 But most business plans still focus on growth, which usually translates to acquisition.

-That’s why investment usually goes into CRMs for sales and marketing: complaint handling feels like a side project.
+This is why investment usually goes into CRMs for sales and marketing: complaint handling feels like a side project.
 But before complaints are passed by for yet another year, think about this:

 'Customer churn is a net detractor to growth.
 Retention is cheaper than acquisition.
 Your complaint handling plays an important role in both. '